francheska-guzman/python-app/readme.md

 ![Python](./images/python.jpg)

-a widely used high-level interpreted programming language for general-purpose programming, created by Guido van Rossum  and first released in 1991.
+A widely used high-level interpreted programming language for general-purpose programming, created by Guido van Rossum  and first released in 1991.

 ![Rossum](./images/Rossum.jpg)

 ### Python has a design philosophy